tacticdata/zh/tutorials/en/tutorials.md

 #### How is this pratical

-We have two persepetives, one is techonologies, another is based on our activity.
+We have two persepetives, one is technology, another is based on our activity.

 ###### Technology